amy-deng/colagnn/README.md

 ## Raw Data
-The datasets are in in the `data` folder.
+The raw dataset are in in the `data` folder.
 For each dataset, there are two files defined.
 For example, for the `Japan-prefecture` dataset, we have two files:
 - `japan.txt` includes the spatiotemporal data.
 Columns indicate locations (i.e., prefecture) and rows indicate timestamps (i.e., weeks).
 Each value is the number of patients in a location at a time point.
 The data are arranged in chronological order.
 - `japan-adj.txt` contains a adjacency matrix.